Our board-certified ophthalmologists are experts at diagnosing and treating eye conditions for people of all ages.

 Sight is the most dominant of our five senses, with nearly 80% of our perception coming from our vision.
 Our eyes help us take in new information, keep us aware of our surroundings and let us see the warmth in a loved one's smile.

 At HealthPartners and Park Nicollet, we combine top eye expertise with compassionate care.
-Our comprehensive services include vision and eye health exams, on-site optical stores, specialty contact lens fittings, treatment for eye conditions and advanced surgical procedures.
+Our comprehensive services include vision and eye health exams, on-site optical stores, specialty contact lens fittings, treatment for eye conditions like

 Our goal is to help you protect your vision.
 Using the latest technology and research-backed treatment methods, we’re committed to keeping your eyes healthy at every stage of life.